Peggy Lee: Early life

-Lee left home and traveled to Hollywood, California, at the age of 17 in March 1938.
-Her first job was seasonal work on Balboa Island, Newport Beach as a short order cook and waitress at Harry's Cafe.
-When the job ended after Easter, she was hired to work as a carnival barker at the Balboa Fun Zone.
-She wrote about this experience in the song, "The Nickel Ride", which she composed with Dave Grusin for the 1974 film of the same name.
+In March 1938, at age 17, Lee left home for Hollywood, California.
+Her first job was seasonal work on Balboa Island, Newport Beach, as a short-order cook and waitress at Harry's Cafe.
+When the job ended after Easter, she was hired as a carnival barker at the Balboa Fun Zone.
+She wrote about this experience in the song "The Nickel Ride", which she composed with Dave Grusin for the 1974 film of the same name.

 Later in 1938, Lee returned to Hollywood to audition for the MC at The Jade.
-Her employment was cut short when she fainted onstage due to overwork and an inadequate diet.
+Her employment was cut short when she fainted onstage due to overwork and malnutrition.
 After she was taken to the Hollywood Presbyterian Medical Center she was told she needed a tonsillectomy.
 Lee returned to North Dakota for the operation.

-The following year, remaining in North Dakota, she was hired to perform regularly at The Powers Hotel in Fargo, and toured with both the Sev Olson and the Will Osborne Orchestras.
+In 1939, Lee was hired to perform regularly at The Powers Hotel in Fargo, and toured with both the Sev Olson and the Will Osborne Orchestras.
+She was also again broadcasting at WDAY.

 When Lee returned to California in 1940, she took a job singing at The Doll House in Palm Springs.
-Here, she developed her trademark sultry purr, having decided to compete with the noisy crowd with subtlety rather than volume.
+There, she developed her trademark sultry purr, having decided to compete with the noisy crowd with subtlety rather than volume.

 While performing at The Doll House, Lee met Frank Bering, the owner of the Ambassador East and West in Chicago.
 He offered her a gig at the Buttery Room, a nightclub in the Ambassador Hotel West.
 There, she was noticed by bandleader Benny Goodman.
 According to Lee:

 She joined his band in August 1941 and made her first recording, singing "Elmer's Tune".
 Lee stayed with the Benny Goodman Orchestra for two years.

+Career

 Recording career

-In 1942, Lee had her first number-one hit, "Somebody Else Is Taking My Place", followed in 1943 by "Why Don't You Do Right?", which sold more than one million copies and made her famous.
+In 1942, Lee had her first top ten hit, "Somebody Else Is Taking My Place", followed in 1943 by "Why Don't You Do Right?", which sold more than one million copies and made her famous.
 She sang with Goodman's orchestra in two 1943 films, Stage Door Canteen and The Powers Girl.

 In March 1943, Lee married Dave Barbour, a guitarist in Goodman's band.
 Lee said: